Houssem-Triki/MIMIC/README.md

 - Interpolations (`Pkg.add("Interpolations")`)

 ## Installing MIMIC.jl
-[download](https://github.com/Houssem-Triki/MIMIC/archive/refs/heads/main.zip) the directory "MIMIC_tool" directly in your working folder.
+[Download](https://github.com/Houssem-Triki/MIMIC/archive/refs/heads/main.zip) the Project and unzip it in your working folder.

 ## How to use
 Interactions in MIMIC are generated from the users’ instructions, covering the following two aspects: 1) the interaction code itself written by the user and so called UIM (User interaction Model) 2) the control of the simulation so called UC (User simulation control).